strata-mvc/strata/docs/models.md

             'post_status'   => 'publish',
         ));

-        // Loop through all supported attributes and set the Advan field linked
-        // to the entity.
-The corresponding keys have to have been set in WP's backend. foreach (array_keys($this->getAttributes()) as $attribute) {
+        foreach (array_keys($this->getAttributes()) as $attribute) {
             // Do something with the posted value.
-            // A good method is to declare fields using the same name as the attributs
+            // A good method is to declare fields using the same name as the attributes
             // in the Advanced Custom Fields plugin.
             // and calling something like :
             //  update_field($attribute, $formHelper->getPostedValue(CustomerDetail::key() . "." . $attribute), $guardianId);